yochannah/carpentries.org/_posts/2021/06/2021-06-16-first-japanese-r-workshop-en.md

 （[このブログポストを日本語で読む](https://carpentries.org/blog/2021/06/first-japanese-r-workshop-ja/)）

 We recently held the first ever [Software Carpentry (SWC)](https://software-carpentry.org/) workshop in Japanese (online).
-The workshop was co-hosted with [Beyond AI](https://beyondai.jp/?lang=en), a joint project between the [University of Tokyo](https://www.u-tokyo.ac.jp/en/) and [Softbank](https://www.softbank.jp/en/).
+The workshop was co-hosted with [B'AI Global Forum](https://baiforum.jp/en/), a research group within the [Institute for AI and Beyond](https://beyondai.jp/?lang=en), which is a joint project between the [University of Tokyo](https://www.u-tokyo.ac.jp/en/) and [Softbank](https://www.softbank.jp/en/).
 The title of the workshop was ["Introduction to Data Analysis with R"](https://swcarpentry-ja.github.io/2021-04-02-todai-online-en/), with content based on the [one lesson we’ve translated so far](https://swcarpentry-ja.github.io/r-novice-gapminder/ja/), SWC "R for Reproducible Scientific Analysis"[^prev-blog].
 Below, we summarize how the workshop went, using the [tried-and-true feedback format](https://datacarpentry.org/blog/2017/06/minute-cards) of "Green Sticky Notes" (things that went well) and "Red Sticky Notes" (things that didn’t go so well).

 ## Green sticky notes

 ### Close contact with co-host

-Our co-host, the [Beyond AI project](https://beyondai.jp/?lang=en), was instrumental in advertising the workshop and communicating with participants.
+Our co-host, the [B'AI Global Forum](https://baiforum.jp/en/), was instrumental in advertising the workshop and communicating with participants.
 This allowed us to focus on lesson content and preparation.
 Having a well-organized, professional co-host goes a long way towards ensuring a workshop’s success.

 ### Making the most of the online experience